-Twenty10 now offer weekly dedicated safer space online hangOUTS alongside our creative and skill sharing programs, we are about to launch our first online parent and carers group and our leading educational program PRISM is now also available online for schools, services, workplaces and any ally who wants to learn more.
-Now that our in-person services are returning - Facebook and Instagram are where we share all our updated news and info: @twenty10glcs and twenty10.org.au Get in touch!
+Twenty10 offer weekly dedicated safer space online hangOUTS alongside our creative and skill sharing programs, we are recommencing our online parent and carers group and our leading educational program PRISM and all of our inclusivity trainings for schools, services, workplaces and any ally who wants to learn more - are all available digitally.

+Now, excitingly, that our in-person services are returning - Facebook and Instagram are where we share all our updated news and info: @twenty10glcs and twenty10.org.au Get in touch!